tianxianglan01/PythonFundamentals.Labs.DataAcqusitionLab/README.md

 ### Tips

-* NOAA's APIs limit how many rest calls you can make in a day.
+* NOAA's APIs limits how many rest calls you can make in a day.
 Be sure to test your code in chunks to avoid accidently exausting all of your alloted calls due to a bug in your code.

 * Break the problem down.
   * Test your script with just one call first.